Chien-pinWang/Buoy/README.md

 ## Installation

 - `git clone` this project to your local file directory
+- `cd <Buoy Directory>` change to the Buoy directory where composer.json resides
 - Run `composer install` to get required components from Packagist.

 ## Usage